Jancis Robinson MW, jancisrobinson.com – 6 Feb 2013

-Marc retired at the end of 2018, and son Guillaume is now firmly at the helm of this 3.5-hectare domaine, comprising parcels of old vines on the uncompromisingly steep slopes of Hermitage and Crozes-Hermitage.
-For this talented and dedicated grower, simplicity and tradition are key: the wines made with low intervention, minimal de-stemming, and no new wood is to be found in his charmingly unassuming cellar in the centre of Tain-l’Hermitage.
+Marc retired at the end of 2018, but his son, Guillaume, is now firmly at the helm.
+The 3.5-hectare domaine comprises parcels of old vines on the incredibly steep slopes of Hermitage and Crozes-Hermitage.
+For this talented and dedicated grower, simplicity and tradition are key.
+The wines made with low intervention, minimal de-stemming and no new wood in a charmingly unassuming cellar in the centre of Tain-l’Hermitage.

 Hermitage is the most famous of all the northern Rhône appellations.
 The hill of Hermitage is situated above the town of Tain and overlooks the town of Tournon, just across the river.
 Hermitage has 120 hectares and produces tiny quantities of very long-lived reds.The vines were grown in Roman times, although local folklore claims their origins to be nearly 600 years earlier.
 The name ‘Hermitage’ first appeared in the 16th century, derived from a legend of the 13th century Crusade, involving a wounded knight called Gaspard de Stérimberg, who made refuge on the hill, planted vines and became a hermit.

 During the 17th century Hermitage was recognised as one of the finest in Europe.
 In 1775, Ch.
 Lafite was blended with Hermitage and was one of the greatest wines of its day.
 In the late 19th century, however, Phylloxera wiped out all the vineyards.